How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Method 1: Platform-Native Automatic Subtitles

-Most major video platforms now offer built-in automatic subtitle generation:
+Most major video platforms have built-in auto-captions now.

 YouTube Auto-Captions: